h43lb1t0/SD-WebUI-BatchCheckpointPrompt/README.md

 ### bugs

-send to img2img does not work correctly, because only the prompt of the first image is sent.
-The correct data is stored in the image.
+although the correct info texts are displayed, send to img2img and send to inpaint do not pass the correct data, but only the base prompt.

 <br>
 works with [Dynamic Prompts](https://github.com/adieyal/sd-dynamic-prompts), but jinja2 templates can cause unexpected behavior.